 Introduction to Glendale, California

-Incorporated in 1906, Glendale is the 15th largest city in California.
-The city is home to approximately 200,000 inhabitants.
-It is a suburb within the greater Los Angeles metropolitan area, which has a population of about 17 million.
+Incorporated in 1906, Glendale is a suburb within the greater Los Angeles metropolitan area.
 It is located 10 miles northeast of Los Angeles.

 Precipitation is about 21 inches per year.
 Temperatures reach 90 degrees an average of 67 days of the year.
-August average daily high and low temperatures are 90.6 and 62 degrees Fahrenheit.
-January average daily highs and lows are 68 and 44 degrees Fahrenheit.
+August average daily high and low temperatures are 90.6 and 62 degrees.
+January average daily highs and lows are 68 and 44 degrees.

 Notable companies headquartered in Glendale are DreamWorks SKG and Nestl' USA, Inc.